-- (1) Fees paid to the Directors during the year under review does not include any employment taxes or valid business expenses. - (2) Richard Rowney was appointed on 1 July 2019 - (3) Ravi Thakar resigned from his position on 6 June 2019
+(1) Fees paid to the Directors during the year under review does not include any employment taxes or valid business expenses.

-No payments were made to past Directors for loss of office.
+(2) Richard Rowney was appointed on 1 July 2019 (3) Ravi Thakar resigned from his position on 6 June 2019 office.
 In the absence of further major increases in the workload and responsibility involved, the Board does not expect fees to increase significantly over the next three years.
 The overall remuneration of each Director will continue to be monitored by the Board, taking into account those matters referred to in the annual statement above.
 The Company did not pay any other benefits including bonuses, pension benefits, share options, long-term incentive schemes or other non-cash benefits or taxable benefits.